SunLaria/telegram-download-daemon-radarr/README.md

 Telegram bots are limited to 20Mb file size downloads.
 So this agent or daemon allow bigger downloads (limited to 2GB by Telegram APIs).

+It Can look Bugy but it works Perfect

 # Changes i Made
 - Added Download Progress Bar.
 - Added Moving satus on file move to destination.